-The comment that Law found particularly addressed questions of logic.
+The first comment of mine that Law deleted regarded the logic of his approach to philosophical questions.
 While Law will give lip-service to logic and reason, there is an evident under-appreciation for actual logical thought and logical arguments in his work.
 For example, Law once presented a 1.5 hour long analysis of Dawkins' book The God Delusion and did not once address "the central argument" of the book, as defined by Dawkins.
 This is probably somehow connected with the fact that Dawkins' central argument is illogical.

 Whether conscious or not, Law seems to be well-practiced in the art of atheist acrobatics and logic avoidance.
 Law's philosophical challenge, the Evil God Challenge (EGC), seems logically unsound in my opinion and in the opinions noted at Thinking Christian and Patheos.
 In my critique, I outline why the challenge seems to have both false premises and an invalid logical form.

 My encounter with Stephen Law reminded me of an encounter with the Ukrainian police department, in which I challenged the validity of a traffic ticket.
 Looking at me across his big desk with the little golden Buddha statue, the Ukrainian police officer said in his calm Russian voice, "I just want to tell you, I hear what you are saying, but I am not going to answer you."
 It may have been my note pad and pen.
 It may have been my cell phone sitting on the desk.
 It may have been my direct question about my traffic ticket.
 Something made for an interesting encounter.

 When I use the word obfuscation in this post, I'd like to be clear that I'm not referring to deceitful sophistry.
 I don't know a person's inner motives.
 When a person avoids direct questions, however, and avoids using logical arguments and principles, these facts can be objectively pointed out.
 If you doubt anything in this article, or disagree with it, then challenge it.
 Write a comment below.